Wouldn’t it be great to boost the chances that a business you end up purchasing will be a lucrative cash cow instead of a money pit?

 Questions to ask about price include:

 Try to get at least a ballpark figure for how much the owner wants.
 This will let you know if proceeding to the negotiation stage will be worth it.
 The price should be no more than what three times the annual profits are.

 7. How Did You Arrive at the Purchase Price?

 Again, this is the kind of question that’ll give you a little peek into the mind of the owner.
 Listen carefully, and then decide whether you think his answers are trustworthy.

 8. What Assets Am I Getting?

-This includes both tangible (things like delivery trucks, cooking equipment) and intangible (goodwill generated, social media accounts) assets.
+This includes both tangible (things like delivery trucks, cooking equipment) and intangible (goodwill generated, social media accounts) assets of the existing business.
 You want a comprehensive inventory of every single thing you’ll be getting in the sale.

 9. Will I Be Taking On Any Liabilities?

-When you buy a business, you could also be picking up undisclosed debt.
+When you are buying a business, you could also be picking up undisclosed debt.
 This could significantly jack up what you’ll pay.
 That’s why it’s so important to ask this question!